- JVM support for dynamic languages, following the prototyping work currently done on the Multi Language Virtual Machine

 break;

-case "Foreign exchange trading":
+"Foreign exchange trading":

 System.out.println("Trader has selected Foreign exchange Trading option");